Here’s a story about how people’s perception of horses can be so drastically different.

 The Farrier who had also just come out, also attested to how healthy and well maintained their legs, bodies, and hooves were.

-Plus, I gave the officers my earlier vet check from all the tests the horses had to go through before they left California in order to be transferred between states.
+Plus, I gave the officers my earlier vet check, health certificate, and negative coggins test that the horses had to go through before they left California in order to be transferred between states.
 Again, the officers were more than happy with the welfare of my horses and their care.

 Karma does have a way of working itself out though.